Ben Weasel: SXSW incident

 Following the incident, several bands who were slated to appear at Weasel Fest in Chicago dropped out, including Chinese Telephones, Chixdiggit, The Soviettes, Teenage Bottlerocket and Kepi Ghoulie.
 On March 23, 2011, the other four members of Screeching Weasel all resigned from the band citing the SXSW incident as the reason.

 On March 31 it was announced that the entire Weasel Fest had been cancelled.
 In August, Weasel issued a full article on Screeching Weasel's website describing his whole point of view on the situation.

 Personal life

-On November 30, 2010, Foster appeared on Last Call with Carson Daly and revealed that he suffers from anxiety, panic attacks, and bouts of agoraphobia.
+On November 30, 2010, Foster appeared on Last Call with Carson Daly and revealed that he has anxiety, panic attacks, and bouts of agoraphobia.

 Foster lives with his wife and 3 children in Madison, Wisconsin.
 He used to be a Buddhist but then became Catholic.